aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - x2 Crackling Energy has a [30 - 40%] chance to chain to an additional enemy.
 - x2 Each time Chain Lightning bounces, gain [1.5 - 3.0] Mana.
 - x2 Flame Shield lets you move unhindered through enemies.
 Enemies you move through while Flame Shield is active are Immobilized for [2.0 - 3.0] seconds.
-- x2 Frozen Orb stays in place after reaching its destination and explodes 2 additional times for [30 - 40%] of its damage.
 - x2 Gain [25 - 30%] Movement Speed for 3 seconds after Teleporting.
 - x2 Increases the Critical Strike Damage of Meteor and Fireball by x [20% - 40%].
 Double this bonus against Healthy enemies.
 - x2 Lightning Spear has a [41 - 50%] chance to spawn an additional Lightning Spear when you cast it.